syn990/SYN-OS/README.md

 ## Overview

 A compact distribution grounded in Arch Linux, meticulously designed by William Hayward-Holland (Syntax990).
-This operating system promotes a streamlined and highly adaptable desktop environment through the integration of Tint2 and Openbox.
+This operating system promotes a streamlined and highly adaptable desktop environment through the integration of `Tint2` and `Openbox`.
 Uniquely, SYN-OS excels in optimizing resource utilization and elevating performance, making it an ideal choice for rejuvenating outdated hardware with the ability to run contemporary packages.
 Furthermore, it is tailored to deliver superior control and performance on advanced systems.
 All project-related files, resources, updates, and directives are conveniently hosted in a comprehensive, centralized repository.

 <p align="center">
   <img src="./Images/SYN-OS.PNG" alt="SYN-OS Image">
 </p>

-## Getting Started

 SYN-OS is a modular operating system that comprises several components and directories.
 Here's a brief description of each:

 - **SYN-ISO-PROFILE**: Includes the ISO profile for building the operating system image.
 This directory contains the necessary files and configurations.
-Refer to the README file within this directory for instructions on modifying or customizing the ISO profile.
+See [archsio](https://wiki.archlinux.org/title/archiso).

 - **SYN-ROOTOVERLAY**: Contains the root overlay for the operating system.
-It includes boot-related files and configuration in the "boot" directory, as well as system-wide configurations in the "etc" directory.
-See the README file in this directory for more details on how to use the root overlay effectively.
+It includes boot-related files and configuration in the `boot` directory as well as system-wide configurations in the `etc` directory.
+The dotiles are also included in `etc/skel`.
+This SYN-ROOTFSOVERLAY is to be copied into the project's airootfs directory, or any other existing profile including baseline or releng (however without accompanying dotfiles the enviroment may fail).

 - **SYN-DOTFILES**: Contains a collection of dotfiles for setting up and customizing various applications and tools.
 If you change the pacakges in [syn-pacstrap-variables.sh](https://github.com/syn990/SYN-OS/blob/main/SYN-OS-V4/SYN-INSTALLER-SCRIPTS/syn-pacstrap-variables.sh) then you can also add your custom dotfiles from `~/.config`.